ChainTerra/BTCLT-Guide/mining-setup.md

 # Hero section
 title: Mining Setup
-description: In regards to the Open Franchise business structure, model implementation, and different strategies
+description: Learning about how to set up mining and how to connect to what is needed.

 # Author box
 author: